BenetManzanaresSalor/CLEANUP_Evaluation/README.md

 #### NMI
 It compares the K-means++ clustering resulting from the original corpus to that resulting from the anonymized documents.
-Normalized Mutual Information (NMI) is employed for assessing clustering similarity.
+**Normalized Mutual Information (NMI)** is employed for assessing clustering similarity.
 This approach allows to measure empirical utility preservation for the generic downstream task of clustering.
-This metric was proposed in [Truthful Text Sanitization Guided by Inference Attacks](https://arxiv.org/abs/2412.12928).
+This metric was proposed in [Pilán et al., Truthful Text Sanitization Guided by Inference Attacks, Submitted, 2024](https://arxiv.org/abs/2412.12928).
 Clustering is repeated multiple times for minimizing the impact of randomness.
 Furthermore, for this particular implementation, clustering is carried out with multiple Ks increased linearly.
 The returned results are those corresponding to the K which provided the best [silouhette score](https://www.sciencedirect.com/science/article/pii/0377042787901257) in original texts clustering.

 The configurable parameters are:
 * `embedding_model_name | String | Default="all-MiniLM-L6-v2"`: Name of the embedding model to use for document vectorial representation.
     It must be compatible with the [Sentence Transformers library](https://www.sbert.net/), such as ["all-MiniLM-L6-v2"](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).